News

 Digital menu boards offer unique opportunities beyond static price displays through interactive features that improve customer engagement.
 Interactive elements like QR codes allow customers to access nutritional information, ingredients, and allergen details instantly on their smartphones.
 Touchscreen capabilities allow guests to customize orders, investigate menu variations, and view high-resolution images of dishes.

 Smart menu boards can likewise incorporate real-time updates, daily specials, and promotional countdowns that capture attention.
 Integration with mobile ordering systems streamlines the customer experience while collecting valuable data on ordering patterns.
 These interactive features change traditional menus into dynamic tools that improve both customer satisfaction and operational efficiency.
+Additionally, interactive features can assist with queue management by allowing customers to browse and make decisions while waiting in line, thus reducing perceived wait times and streamlining the ordering process.

 9. Consider Using Boxes